-To understand how these different processes are integrated, coordinated, and continuously coupled, a different theoretical language is needed, one that reaches all processes with a unified set of theoretical concoepts.
-We propose that this language should be framed in neural terms as it is the nervous system with its constraints that brings about selection, initiation, time course generation, and control.
+To understand how these different processes are integrated, coordinated, and continuously coupled, a different theoretical language is needed, one that reaches all processes with a unified set of theoretical concepts.
+We propose that this language should be framed in neural terms as it is the nervous system with its constraints that bring about selection, initiation, time-course generation, and control.
 Principles of neural function may be what all processes share.
 But what it does mean for a theory of movement behavior to be "neural"?

-Coding and decoding by correlating recorded neural activity with stimulus or motor conditions provides one route toward characterizing the neural basis of motor function (Georgopoulos, 1986; Moran & Schwartz, 1999; Paninski et al., 2004).
-This may help map models onto brain areas, but does not by itself suggest how the neural activity comes about.
+Coding and decoding by correlating recorded neural activity with stimulus or motor conditions provide one route toward characterizing the neural basis of motor function (Georgopoulos, 1986; Moran & Schwartz, 1999; Paninski et al., 2004).
+This may help map models onto brain areas but does not by itself suggest how the neural activity comes about.
 Computational theories of motor control use mathematical models of movement generation drawing from optimal control, optimal feedback control, and estimation theory (Franklin & Wolpert, 2011) to provide models of movement generation at an abstract level.
 Although such models also do not explain how neural activity comes about, their components may be mapped onto brain areas (Shadmehr & Krakauer, 2008).
 This provides potential accounts for functional deficits when specific brain areas are lesioned or perturbed (Agostino et al., 1996; Beer et al., 2000; Miall et al., 2007).

 Neurally reductionist accounts provide detailed models of neural mechanisms and circuits to explain movement.
 The most far-reaching attempts in this direction have been made for invertebrate and very simple vertebrate systems (Grillner, 2003).
 It is difficult to scale such reductionistic models to human movement, as the neural circuitry and its modulation are not known at comparable levels of detail.
 A strength of such detailed mechanistic accounts is that they may provide process models that go beyond description and functional interpretation of neural circuits by being capable of actually generating time courses of neural activity and potentially even of motor activity, through models of muscles, biomechanics, sensory systems, and the environment (Ijspeert, 2008).
-Because process models provide the strongest integrative accounts, we will focus this Chapter on such models.
+Because process models provide the strongest integrative accounts, we will focus this chapter on such models.

-The theory we will outline in this Chapter overlaps with some of these ideas, but takes a somewhat different stance.
+The theory we will outline in this chapter overlaps with some of these ideas but takes a somewhat different stance.
 The idea is to postulate a small set of functional neural principles that are consistent with what we know about the neural networks of the brain.
 These functional neural principles then provide the theoretical language in terms of which we outline a neural theory of movement generation.
 Such a theory does not aim to fully identify in each case the specific brain circuitry that implements a specific neural function.
 The account may, however, predict behavioral and neural signatures of the functional principles.
-It provides a process account that makes it possible to understand how different sub-functions are continuously coupled to each other in closed loop.
-The outline we provide builds on earlier work on various subsystems of the overall architecture (Martin et al., 2009; Martin et al., 2019; Schöner et al., 2019; Zibner et al., 2015).
+It provides a process account that makes it possible to understand how different subfunctions are continuously coupled to each other in a closed loop.
+The outline we provide builds on earlier work on various subsystems of the overall architecture (Martin et al., 2019, 2009; Schöner et al., 2019; Zibner et al., 2015).

-2 Functional principles for a neural theory of reaching movement

-The core assumption of the proposed neural theory is that activity in small populations of neurons generates thought and behavior (Schöner, 2019).
-Arguments for populations as the privileged level at which neural activity and behavior are linked are based various ways to estimate the covariation of neural and behavioral measures (see (Saxena & Cunningham, 2019) for recent review).
+Functional principles for a neural theory of reaching movement for populations as the privileged level at which neural activity and behavior are linked are based on various ways to estimate the covariation of neural and behavioral measures (see Saxena & Cunningham, 2019 for a recent review).
 The population hypothesis has a prominent history in the motor domain due to the foundational work of David Sparks (Lee et al., 1988) and Georgopoulos, Schwartz, and colleagues (Georgopoulos et al., 1986; Schwartz, 1994).